ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part2.md

 #### Tuple

-You may have noticed that `Tuple` is not shown in the collection hierarchy above, because it's a very specific collection type of its own.
+You may have noticed that {% scaladoc Tuple Tuple2 %} is not shown in the collection hierarchy above, because it's a very specific collection type of its own.
 Scala tuple combines a fixed number of items together so that they can be passed around as a whole.
 A tuple is immutable and can hold different types, so it's quite close to an anonymous case class in that sense.
 Tuples are used in situations where you need to group items together, like key and value in a map, or to return multiple